mcasperson/IridiumApplicationTesting-GettingStartedGuide/remote_testing.md

 Iridium has support for running tests in [BrowserStack Automate](https://www.browserstack.com/automate), which provides the abaility to test multiple browsers on multiple operating systems.

-Setting the `testDestination` setting to `BROWSERSTACK` instructs Iridium to run tests against BrowserStack.
+Setting the `testDestination` system property to `BROWSERSTACK` instructs Iridium to run tests against BrowserStack.

 You will need to supply a configuration file with the following settings: